prog4biol/pfb2019/problemsets/Python_06_problemset.md

 8. Now that you've done your restriction digest, determine the lengths of your fragments and sort them by length (in the same order they would separate on an electrophoresis gel).

 Hint: Convert this string:

 ```
 AAAAAAAAGACGT^CTTTTTTTAAAAAAAAGACGT^CTTTTTTT
 ```

-    into this list:
+Into this list:

 ```
 ["AAAAAAAAGACGT","CTTTTTTTAAAAAAAAGACGT","CTTTTTTT"]